onlyphantom/elangdev/README.md

 plot2d(model)
 ```
 Output:

 <img width="50%" src="assets/embedding.png">

 It even looks like a soaring eagle with its outstretched wings!

 ## Scikit-Learn Compatability
-Because the dimensionality reduction procedure is handled by the underlying `sklearn` code, you can use any of the
+Because the dimensionality reduction procedure is handled by the underlying `sklearn` code, you can use any of the valid [parameters](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) in the function call and they will be handed off to the underlying method.
+Common examples are the `perplexity`, `n_iter` and `random_state` parameters:

 ```py
 model = Word2Vec.load("path.to.model")